 What is User Story Mapping?

 Sometimes navigating through multiple user stories can become a tedious task.
-This can be solved by categorizing the user stories using post-it notes or some online user story mapping tools.
+It's fixed by categorizing the user stories using post-it notes or with the help of online user story mapping tools.

 How is it Different from Your Product Backlog?